adelynliu/Credit-line-Increase-project/README.md

 * **Number of rows in training and validation data**:
   * Training rows: 15,000
   * Validation rows: 7,500
- * State any differences in columns between training and test data ~~ yet to complete.

 ### Test Data
 * **Source of test data**: GWU Blackboard, email `jphall@gwu.edu` for more information